GaMeNu/GriefDetectorV2-Paper/README.md

 This repository is a port of GriefDetector v2 (GDv2) first made in BWUBot v2.

+Feel free to point out/ridicule me for my terrible code!
+I would be grateful if you point out mistakes/places I can improve the code at

 ### Features:
 - Saves every placed/broken block using SQLite.
 - GriefDetector item to get the last player who modified the block.